DevJSter/StealthPass-Docs/Readme.md

 ### Organizer Workflow

-1. Deploy an event contract on Base blockchain.
+1. Deploy an event contract on Avax Fuji blockchain.
 2. Specify event details (e.g., name, ticket price, location).
 3. Verify attendee tickets by using re-encryption calls and comparing against QR code data.
 4. Conduct raffles or special activities using encrypted ticket data.

 ---

-## Why Base Blockchain is a Key Choice
+## Why Avax Fuji Blockchain is a Key Choice

-Base Blockchain plays a pivotal role in the StealthPass Protocol by serving as the backbone for storing essential credentials such as NFTs, USDC, and user-specific data.
-While Inco is utilized as an encrypted IPFS-like gateway for secure on-chain data storage, Base ensures on-chain accessibility and integrity.
-Moreover, Base's composability allows encrypted keys and data to be used in advanced computations, enabling unique features like secure identity management and future data retrieval without compromising privacy.
-By combining Base's robust blockchain capabilities with Inco's privacy-focused encrypted storage, StealthPass provides a seamless and secure user experience.
+Avax Fuji Blockchain plays a pivotal role in the StealthPass Protocol by serving as the backbone for storing essential credentials such as NFTs, USDC, and user-specific data.
+While Inco is utilized as an encrypted IPFS-like gateway for secure on-chain data storage, Avax Fuji ensures on-chain accessibility and integrity.
+Moreover, Avax Fuji's composability allows encrypted keys and data to be used in advanced computations, enabling unique features like secure identity management and future data retrieval without compromising privacy.
+By combining Avax Fuji's robust blockchain capabilities with Inco's privacy-focused encrypted storage, StealthPass provides a seamless and secure user experience.

 - **Composability**:
   - FHE allows cryptographic operations to be performed directly on encrypted data.